jabirali/bodge/README.md

 spin-orbit coupling, altermagnetism, or inhomogeneities like interfaces.
 In general, `H[i, i]` and `H[i, j]` set the on-site and nearest-neighbor "normal" terms in the Hamiltonian matrix, and `Δ[i, i]` and `Δ[i, j]` set the corresponding pairing terms representing superconductivity.
-Once you're done, you can e.g. call `system("dense")` to get a NumPy array, `system("csr")` to get a Compressed Sparse Row matrix, or `system.diagonalize()` to get the eigenvectors and eigenvalues of the Hamiltonian you just made.

 The syntax used to construct the Hamiltonian is designed to look like array operations, but this is just a friendly interface; under the hood a lot of "magic" occurs to efficiently translate what you see into sparse matrix operations, while enforcing particle-hole and Hermitian symmetries.
+Once you're done with the construction, you can call `system.matrix()` to extract the Hamiltonian matrix itself (in dense or sparse form), or use methods such as `system.diagonalize` and `system.free_energy` to extract its properties.

 ## Installation